AndrewMicallef/clean-read/README.md

     - [ ] Think of a better name and come up with a logo (really not important)
     - [ ] Replace acronymns with expanded phrases
     - [ ] Make a toggle button for Firefox plugin
-    - [ ] Make a toggle switch to highligh what will be hidden to confirm we aren't losing actual page content
+    - [X] Make a toggle switch to highlight what will be hidden to confirm we aren't losing actual page content
-    - [ ] Make it actually do something when you install it
+    - [X] Make it actually do something when you install it
 - Less Easy:
-    - [ ] Compress inline references
+    - [X] Compress inline references
 - Hard:
     - [ ] Graph inline numerical statements
     - [ ] Make a database which holds the type of Journal and the place to find the body text ?